-- 1. The competent authorities of Member States responsible for approval, registration, quality assurance, inspection and discipline shall cooperate with each other whenever necessary for the purpose of carrying out their respective responsibilities under this Directive.
-The competent authorities in a Member State responsible for approval, registration, quality assurance, inspection and discipline shall render assistance to competent authorities in other Member States.
+- 1. The competent authorities of Member States responsible for approval, registration, quality assurance, inspection and discipline, the competent authorities designed in accordance with Article 35 of Regulation XXX and the relevant European Supervisor Authorities shall cooperate with each other whenever necessary for the purpose of carrying out their respective responsibilities and tasks under this Directive and the Regulation XXX.
+The competent authorities in a Member State [...] shall render assistance to competent authorities in other Member States and the relevant European Supervisor Authorities.
 In particular, competent authorities shall exchange information and cooperate in investigations related to the carrying-out of statutory audits. - 2.
 The obligation of professional secrecy shall apply to all persons who are employed or who have been employed by competent authorities.
-Information covered by professional secrecy may not be disclosed to any other person or authority except by virtue of the laws, regulations or administrative procedures of a Member State.

-- 3. Paragraph 2 shall not prevent competent authorities from exchanging confidential information.
+Information covered by professional secrecy may not be disclosed to any other person or authority except by virtue of the laws, regulations or administrative procedures of a Member State. - 3.
+Paragraph 2 shall not prevent competent authorities from exchanging confidential information.
 Information thus exchanged shall be covered by the obligation of professional secrecy, to which persons employed or formerly employed by competent authorities are subject.
-The obligation of professional secrecy shall also apply to any other person to whom the competent authorities have delegated tasks in relation to the purposes set out in this Directive. - 4.
-Competent authorities shall, on request, and without undue delay, supply any information required for the purpose referred to in paragraph 1.
+The obligation of professional secrecy shall also apply to any other person to whom the competent authorities have delegated tasks in relation to the purposes set out in this Directive.

+4. Competent authorities shall, on request, and without undue delay, supply any information required for the purpose referred to in paragraph 1.
 Where necessary, the competent authorities receiving any such request shall, without undue delay, take the necessary measures to gather the required information.
 Information thus supplied shall be covered by the obligation of professional secrecy to which the persons employed or formerly employed by the competent authorities that received the information are subject.